Lavender Pancakes with Lavender Honey

 Lavender Honey

-- Place the honey in a small saucepan over medium heat.
-Once you see bubbles, remove from the heat and stir in the lavender buds.
+- Place the honey in a small saucepan over low heat only to 100°.
+Remove from the heat and stir in the lavender buds.
 Allow the honey to cool and steep for at least 20 minutes, more if you can.
 Strain if desired or serve as is.

 Notes